mchua/facultyaslearners/1a-list-post.md

 Poststructuralists critique binary oppositions because they "freeze" that shifting and can create false dichotomies that make readers forget they have the writerly power to restructure their world: “Will you pass that student or fail them?”
 “Neither; I can talk with them about taking an incomplete, substituting other work for the project they didn’t finish, and a whole host of other options.”
 Lather depicts the goal of deconstruction as “neither unitary wholeness nor dialectical resolution.”
 Instead, deconstruction seeks to “keep things in process, to disrupt, to keep the system in play, to set up procedures to continuously demystify the realities we create, to fight the tendency for our categories to congeal” (Lather, 1991, p.
 13).
 It tugs at us to stay in the liminal spaces where we are learning.

 ### Approaching texts as writerly, not only readerly

+Vocabulary
+* text
+* intertext
+* subjective
+* intersubjective
+* slippage of meaning
+* writerly
+* readerly

+Indicators
+* not supposed to X
+* we can't X
+* but that's an X, not a Y; they're different
+* oh, that's just X

 After spending all that time critiquing binaries, we set one up here, illustrating how difficult it is to escape from our linguistic constructs.
 The two terms in question are "readerly" and "writerly," coined by Roland Barthes in his 1973 book Le Plaisir du Texte (which the 1975 English translation renders as “The Pleasure of the Text”).
 Both words refer to potential roles of a text's reader.
 In other words, one can choose to approach any text in a "readerly" or a "writerly" way.